 I’ve always been interested in art, but I never thought I could be an artist.
 I thought that unless you were Van Gogh or Picasso you shouldn’t even bother.
 But part of growing up is realizing your own limiting beliefs.
-The idea that you had to be an amazing artist in order to pursue art was one of them.
-The Art section of this blog features my oil painting and digital collage work.
+The idea that I had to be an amazing artist in order to pursue my interest in art was one of them.
+The Art section of this blog features my oil paintings and digital photo collage work.

-Working in marketing allowed me to familiarize myself with Adobe Creative Suite and that awakened the design side of my brain.
+I was originally introduced to Adobe Creative Suite in my marketing career and learning its programs awakened the design side of my brain.
 I’ve created logos and textiles for clients and contests.
 I have also designed products to sell at local street fairs.
-The content of the Design section features select works from my design portfolio that holds personal meaning.
+The content of the Design section features select pieces from my design portfolio that hold personal meaning.

 As an introvert, I have spent much of my free time over the past few years exploring my passions rather than being social.
 I have come to enjoy restoring vintage furniture pieces, cooking, volunteering and collecting wristwatches.
 I created the Living section of this blog to explore these interests.